z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Sociolinguistics/Language-and-Society/Labovs-New-York-City-Study.md

 - **Macy's** for the middle class
 - **S. Klein** for the lower class

-Labov's key question to sales assistants was one that naturally prompted the phrase "fourth floor," giving him two instances to observe the use of the post-vocalic /r/.
+Labov's question to sales assistants was one that naturally prompted the phrase "fourth floor," giving him two instances to observe the use of the post-vocalic /r/.

 ## Findings